cambridge-ceu/csd3/systems/software.md

 mv ${p}-000001.png INTERVAL.${p}.png
 ```

-invoked by `sbatch`.
 To embed SLURM call in a bash script, one can use `sbatch --wait <SLURM scripts>`.
 SLURM scripts can also be inside the Bash counterpart.

 ## Stata